lycanthrope004/VLSI-LAB-EXP-1/README.md

 **RESULT :**
-The simulation and synthesis of Logic Gates, Adders and Subtractor using Vivadoo Software are successfully completed
+The simulation and synthesis of Logic Gates, Adders and Subtractor using Vivadoo Software are successfully verified